Trump says there's 'tremendous anger' in nation over impeachment following Capitol siege

 THIS IS A BREAKING NEWS UPDATE.
 AP's earlier story follows below.

-The U.S. House pressed swiftly Tuesday toward impeaching President Donald Trump for the deadly Capitol attack, taking time only to try to persuade his vice president to push him out first.
-Trump showed no remorse, blaming his accusers instead for the "tremendous anger" in America.
+The U.S. House pressed forward Tuesday toward impeaching President Donald Trump for the deadly Capitol attack, taking time only to try to persuade his vice president to push him out first.
+Trump showed no remorse, blaming impeachment for the "tremendous anger" in America.

 Already scheduled to leave office next week, Trump is on the verge of becoming the only president in history to be twice impeached.
 His incendiary rhetoric at a rally ahead of the Capitol uprising is now in the impeachment charge against him, even as the falsehoods he spread about election fraud are still being championed by some Republicans.